mkt989/mkt989/README.md

 ## Hi there 👋

+My name is Deborah, and I'm a recent graduate excited to apply my skills and make meaningful contributions to the industry!

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on building a machine learning model to predict the PPU
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning AutoML to automate and optimize machine learning workflows
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate with people who love tech and building meaningful solutions

 <!--